greg-raven/grus/_posts/2013-11-09-dont-make-garcias-mistake.md

 ---
 title: 'Don&#8217;t make Garcia&#8217;s mistake'
-date: '2013-11-09T05:27:43-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Paul Cook'
+- Representative Paul Cook
 ---

 Yesterday, Rep. Joe Garcia went on a Google+ forum to discuss H.R.
-15, the Democrat’s amnesty legislation.
+15, the Democrat's amnesty legislation.
 Unfortunately, it turned out that he was unaware that the legislation would increase unemployment and decrease wages for American workers.
-I hope you will not make Rep. Garcia’s mistake of sponsoring this legislation.
+I hope you will not make Rep. Garcia's mistake of sponsoring this legislation.

 Rep. Garcia also invoked the 1986 amnesty while answering the same question; he said that "jobs were created" as a result of the amnesty.
 What he failed to mention is that the amnesty failed in its main objective: securing the border and stopping future illegal immigration.